Indefinite Sturm-Liouville operators in polar form: Introduction

 This paper is organized as follows.
 In Sections~\ref{Sec2} and~\ref{Sec3} we establish conditions for the regularity of the critical points $0$ and $\infty$ for a nonnegative self-adjoint operator $A$ with a nonempty resolvent set in an abstract Krein space $\cK$.
-We use a boundary triple approach to extension theory developed in \cite{Koch79, GG, DM91} and we construct $A$ as a coupling of two abstract symmetric operators $A_+=B_+$ and $A_-=-B_-$, where $B_+$ and $B_-$ are nonnegative symmetric operators with defect numbers $(1,1)$ acting in Hilbert spaces $\cH_+$ and $\cH_-$ which form a fundamental decomposition for $\cK$.
-The coupling method was developed for operators in Hilbert spaces in~\cite{DHMS00} and it was used in \cite{Kar00}, and also in \cite{KaMal07, KaKost08, KaKoMal09, Kost13}, to study the problem of similarity of differential operators with indefinite weights to self-adjoint operators in Hilbert spaces.
+We use a boundary triple approach to extension theory developed in \cite{Koch79, GG, DM91}.
+We construct $A$ as a coupling of two abstract symmetric operators $A_+=B_+$ and $A_-=-B_-$, where $B_+$ and $B_-$ are nonnegative symmetric operators with defect numbers $(1,1)$ acting in Hilbert spaces $\cH_+$ and $\cH_-$ which form a fundamental decomposition for $\cK$.
 When boundary triples $\bigl(\mathbb{C},\Gamma_0^+,\Gamma_1^+\bigr)$ and $\bigl(\mathbb{C},\Gamma_0^-,\Gamma_1^-\bigr)$ for the operators $B_+$ and $B_-$ are fixed the coupling $A$ of the operators $A_+$ and $A_-$ relative to these boundary triples is uniquely defined as a self-adjoint operator acting in the Krein space $\cK$ with the fundamental decomposition $\cK=\cH_+[+]\cH_-$, see Theorem~\ref{tHsc}.

-We use the resolvent criterion of K.~Veseli\'{c} \cite{Ves} to study regularity of critical points of the coupling $A$ in terms of the Weyl functions $m_+$ and $m_-$ of the operators $B_+$ and $B_-$.
-It was shown in~\cite{KaMal07, KaKost08} that the so-called $D_\infty$-\textit{property}